International Virtual Exchange

 Faculty enjoy working with their international counterparts and find the student engagement and learning exciting and rewarding.
 And because it represents an innovative, experiential pedagogy that is consistent with GVSU’s mission and Reach Higher 2025, IVE can lead to professional development opportunities and be a valuable contribution to personnel portfolios.

-International virtual exchange can take many forms and vary in terms of scope, technology tools, and level of involvement, from cultural sharing activities lasting a few class sessions, to collaborative projects lasting five or more weeks.
+International virtual exchange can take many forms and vary in terms of scope and level of involvement.
 Several common approaches are described below.
-While the list is not exhaustive, the descriptions illustrate the adaptability of the pedagogical approach and may serve as a springboard for course and project ideas.
+While the list is not exhaustive, the descriptions illustrate the adaptability of virtual exchange and may serve as a springboard for course and project ideas.
+Note that regardless of the type of exchange, instructors should plan on spending time addressing issues of cultural awareness, cultural humility, and intercultural communication before their students begin working with their international peers.

 ROBERT ADAMS, COMPUTER SCIENCE